Domain Enumeration, Red Teaming

 execute

-As soon as the module is executed, it contacts the Target Server and extracts the requested information and then PowerShell Empire starts to print the response.
-Information such as gplink, object class, name of OUs, Date and Time of Creation, etc is printed for each OUs.
+As soon as the module executes, it contacts the Target Server, extracts the requested information, and then PowerShell Empire prints the response.
+The system prints information such as gplink, object class, name of OUs, Date and Time of Creation, etc., for each OU.

 It can be observed that there are 4 OUs on the Target Server.
 Namely, Tech, VPN, Sales, and HR.
 To verify, we can take a look at the OUs directly from the Server.
 There are 4 OUs listed.
 This means that our module worked accurately.